near/docs/docs/validator/staking.md

   ```

 #### Install Nearup
 If you receive an alert to install or update Xcode.
-Follow the steps and try again
+Follow the steps and try again.
   ```bash
   curl --proto '=https' --tlsv1.2 -sSfL https://up.near.dev | python3
   ```